rs-datalab/github-final-project/CONTRIBUTING.md

-# Contributing to `github-final-project` (Simple Interest Calculator — Python)
+# Contributing to `github-final-project` (Simple Interest Calculator — Bash)

-First off, **thank you** for helping us build transparent, trustworthy financial tooling.
+Thank you for helping us build transparent, trustworthy financial tooling.
 This repo is part of a micro-finance initiative aimed at **empowering low-income individuals** with clear, accessible calculations.

-We welcome contributions from beginners and experts alike—docs, tests, bug fixes, and improvements to the Python code are all valuable.
+All **contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.**

 ---